TokaMark: A Comprehensive Benchmark for MAST Tokamak Plasma Models: Abstract

 \section{Abstract}

 Development and operation of commercially viable fusion energy reactors such as tokamaks require accurate predictions of plasma dynamics from sparse, noisy, and incomplete sensors readings.
-The complexity of the underlying physics and the heterogeneity of experimental data pose formidable challenges for conventional numerical methods, while simultaneously highlight the promise of modern data-native AI approaches.
+The complexity of the underlying physics and the heterogeneity of experimental data pose formidable challenges for conventional numerical methods, and highlight the promise of modern data-native approaches.
 A major obstacle in realizing this potential is, however, the lack of curated, openly available datasets and standardized benchmarks.
 Existing fusion datasets are scarce, fragmented across institutions, facility-specific, and inconsistently annotated, which limits reproducibility and prevents a fair and scalable comparison of AI approaches.
-In this paper, we introduce \textbf{\bench}, a structured benchmark to evaluate AI models on real experimental data collected from the Mega Ampere Spherical Tokamak (MAST). \bench{} provides a comprehensive suite of tools designed to (i) unify access to multi-modal heterogeneous fusion data, and (ii) harmonize formats, metadata, temporal alignment and evaluation protocols to enable consistent cross-model and cross-task comparisons.
+In this paper, we introduce \textbf{\bench}, a structured benchmark to evaluate AI models on real experimental data collected from the Mega Ampere Spherical Tokamak (MAST). \bench\ provides a comprehensive suite of tools designed to unify access to multi-modal fusion data and standardize evaluation protocols.
 The benchmark includes a curated list of 14 tasks spanning a range of physical mechanisms, exploiting a variety of diagnostics and covering multiple operational use cases.
 A baseline model is provided to facilitate transparent comparison and validation within a unified framework.
-By establishing a unified benchmark for both the fusion and AI-for-science communities, \bench~ aims to accelerate progress in data-driven AI-based plasma modeling, contributing to the broader goal of achieving sustainable and stable fusion energy.
-The benchmark, documentation, and tooling will be fully open sourced upon acceptance to encourage community adoption and contribution.
+By establishing a unified benchmark, \bench\ aims to accelerate progress in data-driven AI-based plasma modeling, contributing to the broader goal of achieving sustainable and stable fusion energy.
+The dataset, benchmark, documentation, and tooling are open-sourced under \url{https://github.com/UKAEA-IBM-STFC-Fusion-FMs/tokamark_baseline}.